Gardiner Museum: Architecture

 The museum's building is built on the backcourt of its property, in order to provide the area an unobstructed view of the Lillian Massey Building.

-The 46,276 sqft museum building is located at Queen's Park Crescent, on the campus of Victoria University, a federated college of the University of Toronto.
+The 46,276 sqft museum building is located at Queen's Park Crescent, on the grounds of Victoria University, a federated college of the University of Toronto on its St. George campus.
 Museum station is the nearest Toronto subway station to the museum.

 Completed in 1983, the building was at the cost of C$6 million.
 The building was originally only 31,958 sqft, and two storeys, although was designed to accommodate the construction of an additional floor.
 Designed by Keith Wagland, the neoclassical modernist building's was designed and position on the property's back court to provide the surrounding area an unobstructed view of the building adjacent to the museum, the Lillian Massey Building.
 The building itself cantilevered towards Queen's Park.
 From the building's completion, to the building's redevelopment in the early 2000s, the building featured a modest pink granite facade.